AdobeDocs/analytics.en/help/components/dimensions/server.md

 This dimension retrieves data from the [`server` query string](/help/implement/validate/query-parameters.md) in image requests.
 AppMeasurement collects this data using the [`server`](/help/implement/vars/page-vars/server.md) variable.

-## Dimension values
+## Dimension items

-Dimension values include servers on your site.
-Your organization determines what specific dimension values you want to use.
+Dimension items include servers on your site.
+Your organization determines what specific dimension items you want to use.
 Some organizations use `window.location.hostname`, while others formulate a custom values.
 Whatever method you use, make sure it is consistent and that you record it in a [solution design document](/help/implement/prepare/solution-design.md).